 Often, business owners wonder why they might need a CRM-system since they don’t have many customers and a sales department consists of several people only.
 They think that it’s a piece of cake to control the work of sales departments.
 Here are some reasons why you might need CRM apps:

 Reason 1 – Not to alienate a potential customer and not to miss any incoming call or inquiry.
 Small and midsize businesses are rather competitive.
-To attract new customers companies put great efforts.
+To attract new customers companies put great effort.
 Compared to other expenses, investments in attracting new customers may be quite expensive.
 Automated systems allow recording every single call your sales department receives, every single inquiry and order.

 Reason 2 – Monitor the work progress of your employees.
 If you don’t have a common standardized system for customer relationships, every team member will work as they like it.
 Some will do accounting in Excel sheets, the other – on paper, and what is the worst thing – not to record the work progress at all.
 In this chaos, business owners will not be able to track the performance and effectiveness of their employees.
 CRM-systems solve this problem as you will be able to track every single call or contact in one place and at any time.
 Besides, this information can be exported as well.